massimocaprinali/cloud-foundry-public/dotnet-compile_pub_deploy.md

 {:codeblock}
 directory.

-Also note that if you are using a manifest.yml file in your app, you can specify the path to the publish output folder in your manifest.yml.
+Also note that if you are using a `manifest.yml` file in your app, you can specify the path to the publish output folder in your `manifest.yml` file.
 Then you don't have to be in that folder when you push the app.

 ## Deploying apps with multiple projects
 {: #developing_apps_with_multiple_projects}

 To deploy an app which contains multiple projects, you will need to specify which project you want the buildpack to run as the main project.
-This can be done by creating a .deployment file in the root folder of the solution which sets the path to the main project.
-The path to the main project can be specified as the project folder or the project file (.xproj or .csproj).
+This can be done by creating a `.deployment` file in the root folder of the solution which sets the path to the main project.
+The path to the main project can be specified as the project folder or the project file (`.xproj` or `.csproj`).

-For example if a solution which contains three projects, *MyApp.DAL*, *MyApp.Services*, and *MyApp.Web* in the *src* folder, and *MyApp.Web* is the main project, the format of the .deployment file would be as follows:
+For example if a solution which contains three projects, `MyApp.DAL`, `MyApp.Services`, and `MyApp.Web` in the `src` folder, and `MyApp.Web` is the main project, the format of the `.deployment` file is as follows:
 ```
   [config]
   project = src/MyApp.Web/MyApp.Web.csproj
 ```
 {: codeblock}

-In this example, the buildpack would automatically compile the *MyApp.DAL* and *MyApp.Services* projects if they are listed as dependencies in the project.json file for *MyApp.Web*, but the buildpack would only attempt to execute the main project, *MyApp.Web*, with dotnet run -p src/MyApp.Web.
+In this example, the buildpack will automatically compile the `MyApp.DAL` and `MyApp.Services` projects if they are listed as dependencies in the `project.json` file for `MyApp.Web`, but the buildpack only attempts to execute the main project, `MyApp.Web`, when running `-p src/MyApp.Web`.